 Effective financial planning includes preparing for the worst.
-An emergency savings account, a fully funded retirement account, disability insurance, long-term care insurance and tax planning are essential parts of a robust financial plan.
+An emergency savings account, a fully funded retirement account, employer paid disability insurance if available, long-term care insurance and tax planning are essential parts of a robust financial plan.
+While employer paid disability insurance benefits can be taxable, benefits of private disability insurance is not.
 Tax treatment of disability income varies depending on the circumstances.

 In some circumstances, both you and your employer may have paid disability insurance premium payments for the same policy.
 Where your premium payments are mixed, your disability benefits, for tax purposes, are also mixed between taxable and nontaxable income.
 The insurer will report the taxable portion of your premiums to the IRS as income and send you a statement for your records.

 In some cases, if you're disabled, you may also be able to withdraw funds from individual retirement arrangements and other retirement accounts without a tax penalty.
 The general rule for retirement account withdrawals is that the account holder must wait until she reaches retirement age before she withdraws retirement funds.
 Early withdrawals are subject to ordinary income tax plus, in most circumstances, a penalty equal to 10 percent of withdrawals.